Add and modify Azure Monitor OpenTelemetry for .NET, Java, Node.js, and Python applications

 Note

 The Activity and ActivitySource classes from the System.Diagnostics namespace represent the OpenTelemetry concepts of Span and Tracer, respectively.
-That's because parts of the OpenTelemetry tracing API are incorporated directly into the .NET runtime.
+It's because parts of the OpenTelemetry tracing API are incorporated directly into the .NET runtime.
 To learn more, see Introduction to OpenTelemetry .NET Tracing API.

 // Get the current activity.